Skip to main content

 More project details will be shared closer to the event.

 Participants must be at least 16 years old.
-Anyone under 18 must be accompanied by a parent or guardian.
+Anyone who is 16 must be accompanied by a parent or guardian.
 All skill and labor levels are welcome.

-Proper construction site clothing with closed toe footwear is required to volunteer.
+Proper construction site clothing with closed-toe footwear is required.
+Please bring water.

 Brunswick County Habitat for Humanity was founded in 1993 and is a locally run affiliate of Habitat for Humanity International.